mattdesl/gl-sprite-text/README.md

     textures: textures
 })

-//optionally word-wrap is to a specific width text.layout(500)
+//optionally word-wrap it to a specific width text.layout(500)

 function render() {